Jamie Stewart (English musician): Performance career

 Stewart's musical career began playing guitar in Harrow-based band Ritual.
-Ritual gigged extensively in London's gothic rock/ post-punk scene but rarely outside.
-Ritual's first output was a 4 song radio session for BBC Radio 1 DJ John Peel in 1981.
+Ritual gigged extensively in London's gothic rock/post-punk scene but rarely outside.
+Ritual's first output was a four-song radio session for BBC Radio 1 DJ John Peel in 1981.
 This led the way for a self-compiled and released cassette album, Songs for a Dead King, which was available only at gigs and by mail order.
 In 1982, Ritual signed to Red Flame Records and released one single, "Mind Disease" (1982) and one EP, Kangaroo Court (1983).

 The Cult

 In 1983, Ritual drummer Ray Mondo was recruited by Ian Astbury and Billy Duffy to form a new act entitled Death Cult (later The Cult).
 Stewart, after prompting from Mondo, attended auditions for the Death Cult bass player role and was subsequently hired.

 From their beginning, Death Cult had a commitment to Beggars Banquet Records.
 In April 1983, Death Cult released an EP, Death Cult, on Beggars offshoot label Situation Two.
-In Sep 1983, Ray Mondo was replaced by Nigel Preston, Duffy’s former bandmate in Theatre of Hate.
+In Sep 1983, Ray Mondo was replaced by Nigel Preston, Duffy's former bandmate in Theatre of Hate.
 At the time, Preston was playing with post-punk/goth band Sex Gang Children.
 A drummer swap was agreed between the bands, feeling that the playing styles of each drummer were better suited to the future direction of the other band.
 In October 1983, Death Cult released a single, "God's Zoo", with Preston on drums.
 The group changed their name to The Cult minutes before a live performance of the song "Spiritwalker" on the Channel 4 series The Tube.
 Stewart continued to play bass on all Cult recordings until 1990.
-He also played keyboards on several songs on the Dreamtime, Love and Sonic Temple albums.
+He also played keyboards on several songs on the Sonic Temple album.

 Following the recording of the band's third long-player, Electric, in 1987, the band felt that a second guitarist was needed on tour to reproduce the music of Electric.
 The role was filled by Stewart, having a familiarity with the songs and style, and being a former guitarist.
 For the tours, Kid Chaos (formerly of Zodiac Mindwarp and the Love Reaction) was recruited as bassist.

 Stewart continued to appear on bass in the first two promotional videos for Electric: "Love Removal Machine" and "Lil Devil".
-The 5 piece line-up with Stewart on guitar was used for the 3rd video, Wild Flower.
+The five-piece line-up with Stewart on guitar was used for the 3rd video, Wild Flower.
 Stewart moved back to bass for the recording and touring of the Sonic Temple album.
-Keyboards for the recording were played by John Webster (Aerosmith, Tom Cochrane), and by John Sinclair (Ozzy Osbourne, Uriah Heep) on tour.
+Keyboards for the recording were played by John Webster (Aerosmith, Tom Cochrane), and by Webster and John Sinclair (Ozzy Osbourne, Uriah Heep) on tour.

 In 1990, following the tour, Stewart left the band, citing the distance that had grown between Astbury and Duffy, and a wish to start a family, as the main reasons for departure.
 His final appearance with The Cult was at the Universal Amphitheater in Los Angeles on 3 April 1990.